RedMadRobot/mapmemory/README.md

 ```

 > :warning: You can use only one of these dependencies at the same time
-> Otherwise build will fail due to duplicates in classpath.
+> Otherwise build will fail due to duplicates in the classpath.

-MapMemory provides own reactive type - `ReactiveMap`.
+MapMemory provides the type `ReactiveMap`.
-It works similar to `MutableMap` but enables you to observe data in reactive manner.
+It works similar to `MutableMap` but enables you to observe data in a reactive manner.
 There are methods `getStream(key)` and `getAllStream()` to observe one or all map values accordingly.
 You can implement cache-first approach using `ReactiveMap`: